adobiss/Linear-ML/linear-logic-gate-v2/README.md

 This Python script applies the Perceptron algorithm to model binary logic gates like AND, OR and includes decision boundary visualisation.

 ## Overview
 The Perceptron in this version uses a unit step activation function and implements the standard update rule.
-It also contains an error tolerance feature for floating point errors, decision boundary visualisation, and a learning example for the AND logic function.
+It also contains an error tolerance feature for floating point errors, decision boundary visualisation and a learning example for the AND logic function.

 ## Prerequisites
 The script requires the following Python packages: